ARM9/snes-syntax-vim/README.md

 ```
 ; vim: ft=name
 ```
-Where name is one of the following: 65816, spc700, gsu (for SuperFX) and snes for all of the above.
+Where name is one of the following: 65816, spc700, gsu (for SuperFX) and snes for all of the above for ca65, or snes_bass for bass.